 The more pages with high authority in the top ten, the fewer competitors you can probably outrank.
 It makes the SERP harder to take over.

 There will always be one or two strong domain ranking for your phrase.
-The problem is when there are mostly or exclusively those domains.
+The problem is when there are mostly or exclusively those domains with high number of referring domains.

 There's no point in going to granular here so don't try to be too meticulous.
 Check the order of magnitude and see if you are on the same level.
 Page with ten thousands of organic visitors can’t easily outrank one with millions.